Oslandia/qgis-versioning/README.md

 Use the plugin in qgis
 ----------------------

-Check that the plugin 'qgis-versioning' is activated in the plugin manager or install the QGIS versioning plugin directly in QGIS (Menu : Plugins = Manage plugins : Versioning).
+Check that the plugin 'qgis-versioning' is activated in the plugin manager or install the versioning plugin directly in QGIS (Menu : Plugins = Manage plugins : Versioning).

 Load posgis layers from a scheme you want to version.